Long Legs (2024) - Movie Review

 The film focuses on Agent Lee Parker, a fresh on the streets FBI special agent whose psychic abilities lead her to be assigned to a long running serial killer case.
 The killer somehow annihilates entire families without leaving a mark, it’s as if he gets the family’s to kill themselves.
 When Lee starts to see similarities between these crimes and the trauma experienced in her childhood, she enters a mind bending web of violence and brutality.
 Will she be able to solve the riddle before the killer finishes his ritual, or will she fall into the spider’s web?

 The script is somehow lacking in dialogue, but overflowing in exposition.
-Other than the amazing Blair Underwood, all the of the actors are just there to be robotic exposition machines, and/or meat for the beast.
-No one in this movie is substantial, no one’s life has meaning.
-Main characters got killed and the people I saw the film with just shrugged.
+Outside of Blair Underwood, all of the actors are just there to be robotic exposition machines or meat for the beast.
+No one in this movie is substantial, and no one’s life has meaning.
+The main characters got killed, and the people I saw the film with just shrugged.

-This film breaks my love affair with Maika Monroe streak over the last few months.
-She’s terrible in this movie.
+This film breaks off my love affair with Maika Monroe, she’s terrible in this movie.
 I don’t think it’s her fault—the script gives her nothing.
 She’s supposed to be autistic, I think?
 That’s the only way I could figure out why she is so blasé about everything.
 She’s supposed to be traumatized, but not all traumatized people become silent automatons who don’t show emotion even when friends are being stabbed to death.
-I was the victim of an attempting kidnapping when I was a child, did it cause me to clam up?
+I was the victim of an attempted kidnapping when I was a child.
+Did it cause me to clam up?
 No, I immediately signed up for Karate and MMA training.
-This portrayal makes 0 sense, as without any social skills—she wouldn’t have graduated from the Quantico.
-I know multiple FBI special agents, and social skills are one of the requirements.
+This portrayal makes 0 sense, as without any social skills, she wouldn’t have graduated from Quantico.
+I know multiple FBI special agents, and social skills are one of the various requirements.

 “Mr. Zach, how many times does this come up in the movie again?”